uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 R data visualisation with RStudio and ggplot2: intermediate
 ================
-2019-11-28
+2020-04-25

-> This document is written as an .Rmd document, and then knitted into a
+> This document is written in R Markdown, and then knitted into a
 > markdown document.
 The source code is available at:
 > <https://gitlab.com/stragu/DSH/blob/master/R/ggplot2_intermediate/ggplot2_intermediate.Rmd>
 > The published document is available at: